volta-cli/rfcs/text/0000-cli-ui.md

 - It requires custom wiring-up internally for every distinct subcommand to generate consistent help output, version output, etc., and custom parsing for each of those inputs.

+- Colorized help output is possible, but requires manual configuration.

 Switching to [StructOpt] improves our story in each of these areas:

 - It supports automatically generating completions for all major Unix shells and Powershell during the build step.